NxPKG/khulnasoft-docs/content/waf/managed-rules/waf-exceptions/define-dashboard.md

 4. **A) To skip one or more rules in the ruleset:**

     1. Search for a rule using the available filters.
 You can search by description, rule ID, or tag.
-For example, in the Cloudflare OWASP Core Ruleset you can search for `920460` to find the rule `920460: Abnormal character escapes in request`.
+For example, in the Khulnasoft OWASP Core Ruleset you can search for `920460` to find the rule `920460: Abnormal character escapes in request`.
     2. Select the checkbox next to the rule(s) you wish to skip.
     3. If required, search for other rules and select them.
 The dashboard keeps a list of the rules you selected between searches.